Spring Garden Revival

 Massachusetts Fertilizer Regulations & Professional Licensing Requirements for Hanover

 Fertilizer use in Hanover is governed by Massachusetts General Laws and local ordinances, with special attention to phosphorus restrictions in coastal and watershed communities.
-Phosphorus is prohibited except for new lawns or documented soil deficiency (<30 ppm).
-Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application, supporting watershed protection and MS4 compliance.
-Commercial applicators must hold MA Department of Agricultural Resources (MDAR) Category 36 licenses, complete specialized training, and register their business with Hanover.
+Phosphorus is prohibited except for new lawns or documented soil deficiency (below 30 ppm).
+Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application, aligning with watershed protection and MS4 compliance.
+Commercial applicators must hold a MA Department of Agricultural Resources (MDAR) Category 36 license, complete specialized training, and register their business with Hanover.
 Maintain detailed records of all applications, including product, rates, weather, and soil test results.
-Commercial operators should carry at least $1M general liability insurance, environmental impairment coverage, and workers’ compensation.
-Massachusetts Department of Agricultural Resources
+Commercial operators should carry at least $1 million in general liability insurance, environmental impairment coverage, and workers’ compensation.
+For more information on licensing, visit the Massachusetts Department of Agricultural Resources.

 Hanover Conservation Commission Requirements for Fertilizer Application Near Wetlands & Protected Areas